 Law School Certification Form/Dean’s Certification Form

 Many jurisdictions require a Law School (or Dean’s) Certification Form, which certifies your attendance and that you are / were in good academic and/or disciplinary standing.
 Sometimes, the jurisdiction sends the form directly to the Student Records Office, while others require that the applicant submit it.
-If the latter applies, bring this form to the Student Records Office and allow a minimum of 3-5 days for processing.
+If the latter applies, bring this form to the Student Records Office and allow a minimum of two business days for processing.
 Make sure you understand clearly the deadline for receipt of the form, as the deadlines vary by jurisdiction.

 Certified Handwriting Sample and Notarized Forms